Leica M9 vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the M9 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
+Both the M9 and the Df have been discontinued, but can regularly be found used on eBay.
+The M9 was replaced by the Leica M Typ 240, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Leica M9 and the Nikon Df?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.